stakewise/js-sdk/README.md

 Call `npm run prepare`.
 It will prepare all packages for further development:
 - Install common dependencies
-- Install pre-commit hook to run tests before each commit (if there are failed tests, the commit will be blocked)
 - Install dependencies for all packages
 - Generate types for abis in stakewise-methods